 - creditors won’t agree to a company voluntary arrangement (CVA) or it’s not possible within the immediate time frame

-You can find a full list of insolvency practitioners on the Insolvency Service website.
+You can find an insolvency practitioner on the Insolvency Service website.